psu13/mutable-hakyll/draft/quantum-puzzles.md

 ### Quantum Mechanics

 Quantum mechanics was originally born to describe the motion of atoms and things related to atoms.
-There is a whole catalog of interesting behaviors that the Newton and Maxwell's laws could not explain, like:
+The development of the theory was driven by the experimental discovery of a host of behaviors that "classical" physics could not explain:

+1. The behavior of the so called "black body" radiation.

 1. The appearance of spectral lines that discrete frequencies in the spectrum of an atom.

-2. The interference patterns in the two slit experiment.
+2. The photoelectric effect

 4. Radioactivity.

+1. The famous two-slit thought experiment.

 And so on.

-It turns out that the way to explain these things was to model the behavior of subatomic particles as elements of a space of functions that determine probabilities.
-These are the famous _wave functions_ of quantum mechanics.

-For example, in the two slit experiment the relevant wave function maps points in space to a "probability amplitude" that a photon or electron will occupy that point in space.
-We write such a thing as $\psi(x)$ or $\psi(x,t)$ depending on whether we are keeping track of time.
-These amplitudes take the form of complex numbers.
-We'll get to what these amplitudes might mean in a few paragraphs.
+All of these experiments are related to the "motion" of atomic particles and radiation.
+And, the observations of the time seemed to indicate that many atomic behaviors were discrete, or "quantized" in various ways (spectral lines, the discrete energy levels of black body radiators, etc).
+Thus quantum mechanics was born to try and explain the motion of quantum things, which meant things at the atomic (or smaller) scale.

+Over the first quarter of the 20th century various ad-hoc models and ideas were proposed to explain these things: Einstein's idea of "light quanta" or photons, de Broglie's wave model of matter, and the Bohr atom, with its discrete planetary orbits.
+But it wasn't until the late 20s and early 30s that all of these ideas were codified into a more or less unified theory that we call quantum mechanics.
+I will now jump to the end and explain the mathematical characteristics of the theory that make it weird.
+I will not really try to provide any more motivation or intuition about this because that would take a whole text book.

 The next piece that you need to make quantum mechanics is a rule that defines how wave functions evolve in time.
 This would be similar to the classical rules for position and